ilarikuoppala/pricewatch/README.md

 # pricewatch
 A simple Telegram bot that will watch for price changes so you don't have to.
+My other motivators for this project are practicing of using database with python and using requests + beautifulsoup for crawling data from websites.
 ## Setup
 Create a virtual environment for python